leslieDLcy/double_event_dataset/README.md

 ## Usage

-Tha data size (skipping the generation of all artificial double events) is in the order of Gigabytes.
+Tha data size is in the order of Gigabytes (not even considering the generation of all artificial double events).
 Therefore, data must be downloaded and processed inplace.
-This program stores the URL of labelled waveforms and let the user manipulate them.

-Here a snippet of the functions to use in your code (your Python project, IPython in the terminal, Notebook and so on)
+This program stores internally only the URL of labelled waveforms and let the user download and manipulate them on the local computer, providing few utility functions (see snippet below), that you can use in your code (e.g., Python project, IPython in the terminal, Notebook)

 ```python
 import numpy as np